 I grew up in New Jersey, in a town called Westfield that supported more than a dozen Italian restaurants, serving a sizable Italian American population.
 Sausage, peppers, and onions was a staple dinner, spaghetti with sausage, pizza with sausage, stromboli with sausage… you get the point.

 Always, there were two kinds: sweet and hot.
-Sweet looked more or less like any sausage, but the spicy Italian was always red — sometimes red from just chile flakes, sometimes because it had a little paprika in it.
+Sweet looked more or less like any sausage, but the hot Italian was always red — sometimes red from just chile flakes, sometimes because it had a little paprika in it.
 This made the easy to pick out in a big platter: Red ones spicy, white ones sweet.

 I always found myself reaching for the hot ones.
 Spicy, but not crazy hot, Italian hots are more warming and zippy than blistering.
 Just enough spice to make things interesting.

 Here is my version of that classic link.
 I do use paprika, or, rather, piment d’espelette, a mildly hot pepper powder not unlike Hungarian hot paprika.
 It helps to give the sausages a nice color and heats them up without resorting to cayenne, which is far hotter.

 Pork is a must here.
 I use wild pork from feral hogs I hunt, mixed with domesticated pork fatback, which is the fat on the pig’s back.
 It is the best fat to use for sausages, as it is harder than belly fat or fat from within the shoulder; both are fine if you can’t get fatback.